 Approximately 5% of graduating Southwestern University students enter law school directly upon graduation and many have gone on to become successful in the field of law.

 Use your undergraduate years to determine if becoming a lawyer is the right career choice for you.
-The faculty who serve as pre-law advisors (Dr. David Gaines and Dr. Kerry Bruns) and Career Services will serve as your allies every step of the way, from helping you determine the resources that will assist your decision through the actual application process.
+Dr. David Gaines , faculty pre-law advisor, and the Center for Career & Professional Development will serve as your allies every step of the way, from helping you determine the resources that will assist your decision through the actual application process.

 Choosing a Major